Two-lined spittlebug (TLSB)

 IMPACTS:

-• Areas of dead grass lead to more aggressive, difficult to control weeds moving in and taking over, this has devastating affects on cattle farmers, who depend on the grass as forage for their herds.
+• Invasive weeds can take hold in areas of dead grass killed by spittle bugs which has devastating effects on cattle-farmers, who depend on the grass as forage for their herds.

 • In Kona where TLSB was first found and is still present, pastures have not recovered from damage.
 Former pastureland has become a reserve for invasive weeds.